KimDogue/PISICA/README.md

 ▶️ Watch the gameplay here:
 https://youtu.be/dPPfn3QaPIg

-## 🎥 VFX & SFX
+## 🎥 VFX Showcase
-> The VFX & Sound Showcase video demonstrates the visual and audio effects that I implemented for the project. https://youtu.be/gi2lEr4KpyI
+This video demonstrates a visual effect that I created and tested during the development of PISICA.
+While it was not integrated into the final multiplayer build, it represents my contribution to the project's visual effects development.

+https://youtu.be/gi2lEr4KpyI
 ---
 ## 🚀 Status